 Log Ref.
-Location Received Date Details of Complaint/w arning/summ on and prosecution Investigation/Mitigation Action Nature Status activities was received.
-In addition, the Contractor shall review the construction schedule, priorities the work sequence and maintain good site practices, such as erecting noise barrier as close as possible to the noise source, replace damaged semi- enclosure/noise barrier and provide regularly maintenance for PMEs.
+Location Received Date Details of Complaint/warning/ summon and prosecution Investigation/Mitigation Action Nature Status practices, such as erecting noise barrier as close as possible to the noise source, replace damaged semi-enclosure/noise barrier and provide regularly maintenance for PMEs.
 7 March 2023 Follow up complaint from the same complainant was received and he/she informed that the construction noise nuisance at 09:50pm.
 The cause of the noise nuisance may cause by the operation of Derrick Barge and the Conveyors.
 No limit level exceedance was recorded for additional noise monitoring and the weekly construction noise monitoring.
-In addition, the Contractor shall review the construction schedule, priorities the work sequence and maintain good site practices, such as erecting noise barrier as close as possible to the noise source, replace damaged semienclosure/noise barrier and provide regularly maintenance for PMEs.
-Noise Closed
+In addition, the Contractor shall review the construction schedule, priorities the work sequence and maintain good site practices, such as erecting noise barrier as close as possible to the noise source, replace damaged semi-enclosure/noise barrier and provide regularly maintenance for PMEs.
+Noise Closed #W01 Launching Shaft and 13 March 2023 A complaint regarding to the silt/dirt being swept There is no direct evidence that the Silt/ Dirt being swept into the sea from the barge of T2.
+Closed